hoangsonww/The-MovieVerse-Database/MovieVerse-Backend/README.md

     <img src="../images/Administration-UI.png" alt="The MovieVerse Backend Admin Interface" width="100%" height="auto" style="border-radius: 10px"/>
 </p>

-This is the Django admin interface for the backend of MovieVerse.
-It allows you (the admin and other authorized users) to manage users, movies, reviews, and more in the databases.
+This is the Django admin interface for the gateway.
+Domain data is owned by microservices; the admin primarily manages Django auth and gateway settings.

 For example, if you click on `Movies`, you should see the following interface, which allows you to manage movies in the database: